mhagiwara/book-reviews/technology.md

     - One attribute of great designers - anticipating change.
     - Avoid semantic coupling e.g., module A 'knows' module B's inner workings.

+  - Chapter 20 The Software-Quality Landscape
+    - Catch problems at the "lowest-value" stage (unit tests, reviews, rather than production)
+    - Prototyping can lead to better designs, better matches with user needs, and improved maintainability.
+    - No single technique achieves >75% defect detection rate - developers need use a combination of techniques.
+    - Variety of errors people found was so great - having two independent groups almost doubles the defects detected.
+    - Inspections (code reviews) are several times cost-effective than testing.
+    - The best way to improve productivity and quality is to reduce the time spent reworking code (requirement change, design change, or debugging)
+        - The single biggest activity is debugging and correcting code that doesn't work properly

   - Chapter 23 Debugging
     - debugging occupies 50% of time of total development time
     - roughly 20x difference in time between experienced and inexperienced programmers to find bugs